American River Whitewater Rafting

 We start our Spring rafting season in April on the free-flowing snow-melt fed Class 4/5 North Fork of the American.
 Depending on the winter snowpack and speed of the snowmelt the season on the North Fork can last anywhere from two weeks to two months!
 Rafting with us on any one of our guided trips is an exciting vacation option.
 Come and raft the Class 4/5 North Fork of the American with us in April and May this year while we still have excellent water flows.

 The dam controlled flows on the South and Middle Forks of the American River offer consistent water levels for thrilling rafting experiences all season long.
 We start up on the Class 3/4 Middle Fork in early May once the high water due to snow and rain have settled the flows a bit.
 The Middle Fork is a true wilderness experience covering 18 miles for a full day of whitewater rafting.
 This is a great trip for first timers and experienced rafters alike.
 We start rafting on the South Fork of the American towards the end of March.
 Even though the water flows on the South Fork are dam controlled during the summer, we get a variation of flows in April and sometimes into May.
 We can safely raft the South Fork at the highest spring flows and the normal summer fun flows on our dam controlled rivers.
 Usually we raft the South Fork well into September and on weekends in October.

-American Whitewater Expeditions offers raft trips to suit all needs from a fun family float all the way to adrenalin pumping action for the seasoned rafter.
-We specialize in offering affordable trips that are built around fun, quality and value for every budget.
+American Whitewater Expeditions offers American River rafting trips to suit all needs from a fun family float all the way to adrenalin pumping action for the seasoned rafter.
+We specialize in offering affordable rafting trips that are built around fun, quality and value for every budget.
 So, if an adventure vacation is what you are looking for then a whitewater rafting trip on any of the Forks of the American River is a perfect match for you.
 Come enjoy fun times California rafting.